✅ What Is Pork Bone Hangover Soup (뼈해장국 / Ppyeo Haejangguk) ?

 ✅ Nutrition Overview

-Ppyeo Haejangguk is high in protein.
-A typical serving can provide:
+A typical serving may provide:

-- Around 70+ grams of protein
+- A high amount of protein